Verbs in English

 10. Taste

-Helping verbs
+Helping Verbs

-Unlike verbs like “run” or “jump,” which describe actions that are rooted in reality, helping verbs often express possibilities or probabilities.
+Unlike verbs like “run” or “jump,” which describe actions rooted in reality, helping verbs often express possibilities or probabilities.
 For instance, verbs like “may” and “might” can be used to talk about things that may happen in the future, verbs like “could” and “would” can be used to describe things that are possibly true in the present or past, verbs like “must” and “shall” can be used in formal writing to express obligation, and verbs like “should” can be used to talk about desirable behavior.

 Using helping verbs correctly can help you to communicate more effectively, allowing you to say exactly what you mean.
 For example, if you want to say that something is possible or likely to happen, you could use verbs like “may” and “might”; if you wanted to express obligation or desirability, verbs like “must” or “should” would be more appropriate.